Fantales are one of my favourite Australian lollies. Who doesn’t love Caramel? And of course there is all that trivia to learn from the wrappers.

 2. Place the sugar, syrup, butter, salt and half a cup of the cream in a large saucepan and stir over medium heat until the sugar is dissolved.

 3. Stir in the other half of the cream and slowly bring the mixture up to the target temperature.
 Stop stirring once you have added the rest of the cream.
 You want to take the mixture off when it reaches around 120-127 C, or 250-260 F. Keep in mind that the higher the temperature, the harder the caramel will be.
 Be careful to bring the temperature up slowly so that you don’t risk burning the caramel, it can accelerate quickly in the latter stages.

 3. When it reaches the target temperature quickly mix in the vanilla extract, then remove from the heat and pour into the lined tin.

 4. When the caramel has set, cut it into small Fantales sized pieces using a sharp knife.
 If the knife sticks you can grease it with butter or cooking oil.

 5. Line a plate or baking sheet with baking, or parchment, paper.

 6. Combine the chocolate pieces with the butter and heat the mixture.
 This can by done by placing the mixture in a microwave at a high temperature.
 Heat for around 20 seconds, then remove and stir.
 Repeat this process until the mixture is smooth.

-Alternatively you can boil a large pot of water, and place the chocolate and butter inside of a smaller saucepan inside of the larger pan.
+Alternatively you can use the double boiler method.
 Make sure the saucepan with the chocolate mixture is not exposed to direct heat.
 Stir the mixture until melted through.